 - Grape leaves also have wavy or curly reddish tendrils that allow them to climb, although these tendrils can sometimes appear more green, depending on how old they are.

 - There are often teeny-tiny grape clusters.
 See the photos above to spot these.

 - Beyond appearance, you can also rely a little on smell.
 They should smell a little like sour grapes when you tear them.

 when and where to find them

-- Most agricultural grape vines, like those that produce beautiful concord grapes, are way too tough and fibrous, so stick to ones that grow wild, or ones that are grown specifically for their leaves.
+- Most grape vines that are bred for producing sweet grapes are way too tough and fibrous, so stick to ones that grow wild, or ones that are grown specifically for their leaves.

 - If you want to harvest them, it's best to search for them from late May to mid June.
 You can sometimes get away with finding the newer growth in early July, but by mid-July, they will be too tough.
 Find an expert to make sure they're safe to eat, and only harvest leaves that are large enough to wrap (about 4 to 6 inches across), but not large, fuzzy, and veiny (the later in the season, the tougher and more fibrous they become).

 This is the method I use to prepare fresh grape leaves:

 - Boil enough water to cover the grape leaves (usually about 1 to 2 quarts).

 - Wash the leaves with cold water to knock off any pollen or dirt.